motion/orbit/projects/blog/src/pages/update-one/index.md

 ## Orbit

-Orbit is ultimately a play to upgrade our operating systems and re-decentralize the web.
-To do so it's designed as platform, and not service.
-This distinction is important.
-Instead of storing data or adding a new source of truth, Orbit just helps manage your existing information (much like browsers and operating systems).
+Orbit is ultimately a play to upgrade our operating systems and give us control over our data.
+To do so it's designed as decentralized platform, and not service.
+This distinction is important: instead of storing data or adding a new source of truth, Orbit just helps manage existing information (much like a browser or operating system).

 Operating systems gave us a lot of control with _files_.
 [In some forms](https://www.salon.com/2017/09/03/remember-palms-webos-maybe-not-but-apple-and-google-definitely-do/) they even had beautiful unified interfaces for contacts, calendars and messages.
 Meanwhile browsers give us the ability to explore widely, but we lose a lot of the control.
 Orbit wants to tilt us back to being able to manage, understand, and organize information.
 We want to enable you to: